-Although the core merchandise assortment tends to be similar for each Hibbett store, important demographic, local and/or regional differences exist.
+Although the core merchandise assortment tends to be similar for each store, important demographic, local and/or regional differences exist.
 Accordingly, our stores offer products that reflect preferences for particular demographics as well as interests from each community.
 Our knowledge of these interests, combined with access to leading vendors, enables our merchandising staff to react quickly to emerging trends or special events, such as fashion shifts or athletic events.

 Our merchandising staff, operations staff and management analyze current trends primarily through the lens of our store typing strategy.
-This information is gathered and analyzed utilizing our business intelligence tool.
+Information is largely gathered and analyzed utilizing business intelligence tools.
 Other strategic measures we utilize to recognize trends or changes in our industry include: